FindMySchool LogoFindMySchool

 Demand is significant.
 In the most recent admissions data, there were 175 applications for 75 offers, around 2.33 applications per place.
 First preference demand is also high, with a ratio of 1.32 when comparing first preferences to first preference offers.
 Practically, that means that even families who list the school first may not secure a place if the oversubscription criteria do not fall their way.

-For September 2026 entry, the local authority states that online applications open on Monday 8 September 2025, with the primary application deadline on 15 January 2026.
-Offers for paper applicants are posted on 16 April 2026, and online applicants are notified by email unless they specified otherwise.
+For September 2027 entry, the local authority states that online applications open on 7 September 2026, with the primary application deadline on 15 January 2027.
+Offers are released on 16 April 2027.

-Open events for Reception 2026 entry are also published on the school news feed, with two after school sessions listed for Thursday 20 November and Thursday 11 December (3:30pm to 4:30pm).
-Booking is required, so families should check the latest update before travelling.
+Open events for Reception entry are typically published through the school news feed, with after-school sessions and booking requirements varying by year.
+Families should check the latest update before travelling.

 Applications